terra-campaigns/arrival/_arrivalNotions.md

 - [ ] Define chance for Gulthas to be killed
 - [ ] Dwarves have a subcouncious connection with the Legacy
 - [ ] PCs hunt (Tom&Jerry) their own dark characters
+- [ ] Lagfell is an AI nano robot lich

 %% kanban:settings
 ```